 FEE: Class fee for the second degree Reiki is $500.
-Pay with cash, check, or credit card.
+Pay with cash, check, credit card or Venmo.

 This is the final level of Reiki initiation (attunement) and training.
 Reiki Masters are empowered to initiate and teach students.
 It is recommended that one have practiced Reiki for several years before making the whole-life commitment to being a Reiki Master.

 Each country and each state create their own laws regulating the practice of Reiki.